aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 from the output of these commands.
 In my cluster, I will use the head node (`b01`) also as a compute node, since there aren't very many nodes in the cluster anyway.
 However, I would like the head node to be used only when all the compute nodes are busy.
-For this to happen, rather counterintuitively, the weight of the head node needs to be
+For this to happen, the weight of the head node needs to be higher:
-higher:
 ```
 #### /opt/slurm/slurm.conf
 ...